vsharma2430/TradeCraft/README.md

 - Install Python 3.12+ from [Official Python website](https://www.python.org/downloads/).
 - Install PyPrice from (https://github.com/vsharma2430/PyPrice).
 - Create a folder in your system 'PyETF'.
-- Open terminal/command prompt in the folder location.
+- Open the terminal/command prompt in the folder location.
 - Clone this Git Repository to a desired folder.

 ```custom_prefix(E:\PyETF>)
 git clone https://github.com/vsharma2430/PyETF
 ```
-- Create virtual environment for this project.
+- Create a virtual environment for this project.

 ```custom_prefix(E:\PyETF>)
 python -m venv .venv